 Make an appointment

 Jennifer Allison has served as a Librarian for Foreign, Comparative, and International Law at the Harvard Law Library since 2012.
 She specializes in German-language jurisdictions, and has responsibilities for both research and collection development.
 She earned her J.D. from Pepperdine Law School in Malibu, California in 2007 and is admitted to the California bar (inactive status).
 She also holds a Master’s in Library and Information Science (San Jose State University, 2010), and an LL.M. from the University of Würzburg in Germany (2018).
 The topic of her LL.M. thesis was the protection of fundamental rights in cases of privatization of public functions and services under the German Basic Law.
-She returns to Würzburg regularly as a visiting lecturer to teach substantive courses in U.S. law, including criminal procedure and administrative law.
+She returns to Würzburg regularly as a visiting lecturer to teach substantive courses in U.S. law, including criminal procedure, administrative law, remedies, and alternative dispute resolution.
 Her scholarly interests include social justice, correctional law, critical legal studies, the intersection of law and language, and the navigation of the acculturation process by foreign students.
 In her spare time, she likes to watch and play ice hockey.

 Make an appointment